Jaqu382/Portfolio2/README.md

 Interactions to try out: Logging in (correctly and incorrectly),viewing inventory, changing price,discount,sales status, and quantity.
 Seeing changes reflected in main inventory screen

-If I could improve on the design, I would add the ability to add create new items.
+If I could improve on the design, I would add the ability for users add create new items.